anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     {{sup-env}}: "Supported Environments",
   - streamline the item on EST in
     {{solutions-PoI}}: "Solution Options for Proof of Identity",
-  - various minor editorial improvements
+  - various minor editorial improvements like making the wording more consistent

 From IETF draft ae-02 -> IETF draft ae-03: